Factors That Affect Power Supply Reliability

 The most important factor is good, careful design based on sound experience, resulting in known safety margins.
 Unfortunately, this does not show up in any predictions, since they assume a perfect design.

 Many field failures of electronic equipment are not due to the classical random failure pattern discussed here, but to shortcomings in the design and in the application of the components, as well as external factors such as occasional voltage surges.
 These may be outside of the specification but no one will ever know as all that will be seen is a failed unit.
 Making the units rugged through careful design and controlled overstress testing is a very important part of making the product reliable.

-The failure rate of the equipment depends on these three factors.
+Failure rate of electronic equipment depends on three factors

 Assessment is the most useful and accurate way of predicting the failure rate.
 A number of units are put on life test, at an elevated temperature, and so the stresses and the environment are controlled.

 XP Power is committed to being a leading provider of power solutions that reduce the production and running costs of your equipment enabling you to gain a competitive advantage.